GWU’s interim president hopes 2022 will be ‘turning point’ for school

 Although the project did not analyze individualized data, some descriptors, such as gender, were used to assess how campus facilities were used.
 Wrighton said he learned about the project after arriving on campus.

-“All of the data that was collected has been destroyed or will be destroyed,” Wrighton said this month, adding the project “was an inappropriate experiment with the use of new technology.”
+“All of the data that was collected has been destroyed or will be destroyed,” Wrighton said this month, adding that the project “was an inappropriate experiment with the use of new technology.”

 Under Bracey’s leadership, Wrighton said the university will develop new policies for the use of data for analytics.